hassnain360/EC601_Project2/README.md

 ### Tweepy

-After reading the documentation, I found the follwoing information.
+After reading the documentation, I found the following information.
 To use the tweepy library to download tweets for a given search string, we need to have a Twitter developer account and obtain the necessary API keys and access tokens.
 Using pip, we also need to install the tweepy library using pip or any other method.

 The images below show twitter developer account generation, and generation and retreival of keys required to use twitter API with tweepy.